Read the rest of the article to learn my take on the buckshot vs slug for hunting debate.

 Another disadvantage of using buckshot is the fact that since the individual pellets are normally relatively lightweight (a lead 00 buckshot pellet weighs 50-51 grains), they do not retain their energy or penetrate as well as slugs.
 This also limits the effectiveness of buckshot on thick-skinned animals and at longer ranges.

-That being said, when used at close range and on thin-skinned game, buckshot is absolutely devastating.
-The characteristics of buckshot make it extremely effective for shooting at moving animals.
+That being said, buckshot is absolutely devastating when used at close range on thin-skinned game.
+The characteristics of buckshot also make it extremely effective for shooting at moving animals.
 For that reason, buckshot is very popular among hunters pursuing deer with hounds and by guides in Africa following up wounded leopards.
-As long as it is used under appropriate conditions, buckshot is an excellent choice, though it is not very versatile.
+As long as it is used under appropriate conditions, buckshot is an excellent, though not very versatile choice.

 In direct contrast to buckshot is a slug, which is a single, large diameter projectile designed to be fired from a shotgun.
 Just like buckshot, there are many different types of shotgun slugs available on the market.
 While there are numerous differences between the various types of slugs, they all share several basic characteristics in performance.

 The big advantage of using a slug is that it has a much longer effective range than buckshot.
 A 50-75 yard shot on a deer is usually well within the performance capability of a shotgun shooting slugs.
 When using a barrel designed to shoot slugs and more precise iron sights or a scope, this range can be extended even further.
 Though a shotgun shooting slugs will not even come close to matching the effective range of most centerfire rifles, it can easily be used to take ethical shots on animals 2-3x further away than a shotgun shooting buckshot.